OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/avoid-inline-js-and-style.md

 ---

-# Avoid inline JavaScript or inline style
+# Avoid inline JavaScript or inline CSS style

 JavaScript code or CSS styles can be defined inline inside Screens and WebBlocks by using unescaped Expressions elements or via the Extended Properties window of Service Studio.